An explicit finite-memory scheme for approximating and sampling invariant measures of stochastic functional differential equations with infinite delay: Numerical segment process

 \subsection{Strong convergence of numerical segment process}

-This section focuses on the strong convergence of the TEM numerical segment process.
-To do this, we introduce a truncated SFDEs, which is a SFDE with finite delay, proposed in \cite{LLMS23} as auxiliary processes.
-For the convenience of the reader, we will briefly review it below.
+This section is devoted to the strong convergence of the TEM numerical segment process.
+To this end, we introduce a truncated SFDE with finite delay, proposed in \cite{LLMS23} as an auxiliary equation, and briefly review it for the reader's convenience.
 For each positive integer $k$, define the truncation mapping $\pi_k:\mathcal{C}_r\to\mathcal{C}_r$ by